-If you’re gearing up for holiday travel with kids—especially the under 5 set—here’s a list I’ve put together to help make sure your family will be ready for the smoothest, safest holiday travels possible.
+If you’re gearing up for holiday travel with kids — especially the under 5 set—here’s a list I’ve put together to help make sure your family will be ready for the smoothest, safest holiday travels possible.
 Know anyone who could use this list?
 I love it when you share!
-Buttons below. 😉
+Buttons above and below. 😉

 Also, if you’re on Twitter, I’ll be tweeting more helpful holiday travel with kids tips, reminders, and helpful links throughout the season: @travelswithbaby.
 Now, what do you need to check off this list first—and what can you get done this weekend?